For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How to take meter readings

 Unsure how to take a meter reading?
-Here are the key things you need to know:
+Here are the key things to know:

 Electricity meters